-What Is a Sales Coordinator?
+What is a Sales Coordinator?

 Sales coordinators act as the behind-the-scenes support for sales and customer service representatives.
 Read on for a sales coordinator job description, plus learn more about sales coordinator responsibilities and the requirements to become one.